- 6:30 p.m.

 Term expires: 2023

-The Conservation Commission is a 5-member advisory commission created by Resolution of the Selectboard and appointed by the Selectboard.
+The Conservation Commission is an advisory commission created by Resolution of the Selectboard and appointed by the Selectboard.
 The Commission's responsibilities are defined by State Statute in the Town's Administrative Code Section 33 (PDF).

 Conservation commissions help communities protect and enhance their natural resources by undertaking diverse activities.
 Milton's Conservation Commission: